gitter-badger/web-automation-2017/README.md

 ## Trigger Happy

-[Trigger-Happy](https://trigger-happy.eu/) is similar to Huginn in design, but is implemented as a reusable Django application.
-Community is smaller, and project don't see much attention these days.
+[Trigger-Happy](https://trigger-happy.eu/) is similar to Huginn in design but is implemented as a reusable Django application.
+The community is smaller, and the project doesn't see much attention these days.

 ## IFTTT

 [IFTTT](https://ifttt.com) takes the idea of web automation and pushes it forward to wearables and smart home appliances.
-IFTTT provides applets, that can be installed on mobile device and hooked up to the platform.
+IFTTT provides applets, that can be installed on a mobile device and hooked up to the platform.

 ## Bipio

 [Bipio](https://bip.io) approaches web automation from a slightly different angle.
 Instead of providing API wrappers for popular online services, like Zapier, it bases on web hooks organized in graph pipelines.

-Bipio is a graph pipelining API talking RESTful JSON, where each node in your graph is responsible for performing a discrete unit of work, such a transforming messages, integrating "cloud" API's or many other types of web based RPC's.
+Bipio is a graph pipelining API talking RESTful JSON, where each node in your graph is responsible for performing a discrete unit of work, such a transforming messages, integrating "cloud" API or many other types of web-based RPC's.

 This is a JSON API supporting REST and RPC endpoints over HTTP Basic Authenticated SSL.
 See endpoints for further connection info.
 JSONP is enabled by setting the ?callback=my_function query parameter.